Checkio-Game-Missions/checkio-empire-number-guess/info/story.md

 -- Sir Arthur Conan Doyle "Sherlock Holmes"

-We've added the new prediction module in the Laboratory Super Computer.
+We've added a new prediction module in the Laboratory Super Computer.
-But before usage we should calibrate it.
-"Guess Number" game will be nice for this.
+But before we can use it, it needs to be calibrated.
+We can use the "Guess the Number" game to ensure the calibrations are working correctly.